-- In the Dynatrace menu, go to Mobile.
+- In the Dynatrace menu, go to Mobile or Custom applications.

 - Select the app you want to analyze.

 Dynatrace groups crashes by similarity of the stack trace and occurrence in the source code.
-This usually also works across different versions of your app, so that you can easily find out if a crash is still present in the latest release.
+This usually also works across different versions of your application so that you can easily find out if a crash is still present in the latest release.

 Under Crash groups on the Crash analysis page, select a crash group you're interested in to access all crash instances.
 Filter them to investigate a particular part of the crash group.

 On the crash group details page, select Next / previous crash occurrence to browse through all the crash occurrences.
 Choose the crash occurrence you're interested in, and then switch between the tabs to view the detailed information on the selected crash occurrence.

 On the Stack trace tab, examine the stack trace, check if there's a mapping file available, or download the stack trace to share it with your team.